bruinxiong/Densenet.mxnet/README.md

 We also attached the log file for this training procedure.

+#Pretrained model on imagenet 1k dataset (Update Jun 12, 2017)
+We provide the pretrained model trained on imagenet 1k dataset.

 #Reference

 [1] Kaiming He, et al. "Deep Residual Learning for Image Recognition" arXiv:1512.03385v1